navikt/api-dings/README.md

-# Dings-validate
+# Dings-Api
-Test app for TokenDings
+Backend test application for TokenX.
+Receives a request on endpoint `/hello` and use `token-support` to authenticate TokenDings token